Scott Barkley, editor

 Telephone: (770) 936-5599

-Myriah Snyder, content editor
+Myriah Snyder, associate editor

 Other journalism experience came during her time attending Mid-Continent University in Mayfield, Ky., where she worked as managing editor for The Mid-Continent Review and student editor of Cougar Connect.
 In that time she also served as a creative writing essay competition judge and freelance proofreader.

 Prior to joining The Index, Myriah served Kentucky Baptists as assistant editor and news writer of The Western Recorder, news journal of the Kentucky Baptist Convention.
 Thus, Snyder now holds the distinction of working at Southern Baptists’ two oldest newspapers between The Index (founded in 1822) and The Western Recorder (1825).
+Most recently, she was awarded the 2020 Frank Burkhalter Award for Exceptional Achievement in Religious Newswriting by the Baptist Communicators Association for her article “Unholy Tour attendees hear survivors recount ‘second chances.’”

 Birthdate: November 26